-Pulse College, in association with the DIT Conservatory of Music & Drama, offers an MA in Scoring for Film & Visual Media.
+Pulse College now offers an MA in Scoring for Film & Visual Media.

 Designed to harness the creative potential of future composers, this unique, one year programme is aimed at musicians, composers and engineers who want to develop the technical and musical skills necessary to work within this area.

 - Fundamentals of Film Scoring

 - The Business of Scoring and Visual Media